FlowFuse/website/src/blog/2023/12/device-agent-as-a-windows-service.md

 It is recommended to install the LTS version and to check the "Automatically install the necessary tools" option.
 This is especially important if you intend on using any nodes that require native modules (like serialport).

+### Create a New Windows User

+If you need to create a new **user** account follow these [instructions](https://support.microsoft.com/en-us/windows/create-a-local-user-or-administrator-account-in-windows-20de74e0-ac7f-3502-a866-32915af2a34d#:~:text=Select%20Start%20%3E%20Settings%20%3E%20Accounts%20and,other%20user%2C%20select%20Add%20account.).

 ## Prepare the device-agent files directory
 As the admin user, open an [elevated](#tip-launching-an-elevated-command-prompt-window-eg-as-the-admin-user) command prompt, create the files directory and setup access permissions.